adiwg/mdEditor-doc/record/edit/spatial.md

-# Spatial Extent
+# Spatial

-The Spatial Extent function will allow you to graphically describe locations relevant to the metadata record.
+The **Spatial** function will allow you to graphically describe locations relevant to the metadata record.

+The Spatial

 ## Add Spatial Extent